uc-cdis/gen3-qa/docs/testplans/ras/ras-ingestion-test-plan.md

 ### Testing matrix

 Each Account Type should be a separate User / Login.
+The test scenarios should iterate through the list of accounts, impersonate each of them and try to instrument a given open access or controlled data record to verify results against the test assertions.

 | Account Type                       | Access (RAS Visas)                                                                            | Expected Behavior                                                                                            |
 | ---------------------------------- | --------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |